pillmuncher/yogic.cs/README.md

 ## **How to use it:**

-Just write functions that take in Variables and other values like in the example above, and return combinator functions of type `Goal`, constructed by composing your functions with the combinator functions provided by this module, and start the resolution by giving an initial function, a so-called *goal*, to `Resolve()` and iterate over the results, one for each way *goal* can be proven.
+Just write functions that take Variables and other values as arguments, like in the example above, and return combinator functions of type `Goal`, constructed by composing your functions with the functions provided by this module, and start the resolution by giving an initial function, a so-called *goal*, to `Resolve()` and iterate over the results, one for each way *goal* can be proven.
 No result means a failed resolution, that is the function cannot be proven in the universe described by the given set of functions/predicates.

 ## **Documentation:**